lerenah/hi5ive/SQL_TESTING.md

     Post-conditions (what must be true about the system when the test has completed successfully):
        User is has credentials stored in the database which include, name, email, and password.
        Additionally, they will have stored their respective interests and hobbies for which to load onto their page.

+    Use case name:
+        Add hobbies/interests
+    Description:
+        Test the insertion of interest to user association Pre-conditions (what needs to be true about the system before the test can be applied):
+       User must be looged in.
+    Test steps:
+        1.Navigate to user profile page
+        2. Click on add button in interests section
+        3. input for user appears on page
+        4. User types in input
+        5. interest gets added to interest section of user profile.
+    Expected result:
+       User should add and persist a chosen interest on their page.
+    Actual result (when you are testing this, how can you tell it worked):
+      User sees the interest added to their interest section and it persists across sessions.
+    Status (Pass/Fail, when this test was performed) Pass
+    Notes:
+        N/A
+    Post-conditions (what must be true about the system when the test has completed successfully):
+       User is has a persisting association with the added interest(s).

+    Use case name:
+        Delete hobbies/interests
+    Description:
+        Test the deletion of interest from user association Pre-conditions (what needs to be true about the system before the test can be applied):
+       User must be looged in.
+       User must have atleast one interest associated with their profile.
+    Test steps:
+        1. Navigate to user profile page
+        2. Click on remove button in interests section
+        3. All currents interests have an X button on them
+        4. User presses the X button on the interests they wish to delete
+        5. interest gets removed from the interest section of user profile.
+    Expected result:
+       User should delete and persist an interest on their page.
+    Actual result (when you are testing this, how can you tell it worked):
+      User no longer sees the interest in their interest section and it persists across sessions.
+    Status (Pass/Fail, when this test was performed) Pass
+    Notes:
+        N/A
+    Post-conditions (what must be true about the system when the test has completed successfully):
+       User no longer is associated with any removed interest.

 ### Matching Page
     Use case name: